ViCCo-Group/frrsa/README.md

 ## Getting Started

 ### Prerequisites
 FRRSA is written in Python 3.
 You can find an exhaustive package list in the [anaconda-env_tuned-rsa.yml](https://github.com/PhilippKaniuth/tuned_rsa/blob/main/anaconda-env-specs_tuned-rsa.yml).
-Use the [Anaconda distribution for Python 3.7](https://www.anaconda.com/distribution/#download-section): with the help of the environment file, you can then set up an Anaconda environment which should allow you to run the algorithms.
+Use the [Anaconda distribution for Python](https://www.anaconda.com/distribution/#download-section): with the help of the environment file, you can then set up an Anaconda environment which should allow you to run the algorithms.

 ### Installing